Gawalmandi Food Street

-Gawalmandi Food Street (Sarak-e-Khorak Gwolmandi) is a food street located near Gawalmandi neighbourhood of Lahore, Punjab, Pakistan.
-Historically it was a posh place and many of the families that migrated to Lahore from Amritsar and nearby cities, after the creation of Pakistan, settled in Gawalmandi.
-A lack of employment opportunities lead many of them to open up small shops in front of their houses.
-The migrating families brought along with them new and unique cuisine and recipes, laying the foundation a street well known for its great food.
+Gawalmandi Food Street (Sarak-e-Khorak Gwolmandi) is a food street located near the Gawalmandi neighbourhood of Lahore, Punjab, Pakistan.
+Historically, it was a area and many of the families that migrated to Lahore from Amritsar and nearby cities, after the creation of Pakistan settled in Gawalmandi.
+A lack of employment opportunities led many of them to open up small shops in front of their houses.
+The migrating families brought with them new cuisine and recipes, laying the foundation for a street well known for its great food.